Esteban Alvarado

-Esteban Alvarado Brown (born 28 April 1989) is a Costa Rican professional footballer who plays as a goalkeeper for Liga FPD club Saprissa and the Costa Rica national team.
+Esteban Alvarado Brown (born 28 April 1989) is a Costa Rican former professional footballer who played as a goalkeeper for Liga FPD club Saprissa and the Costa Rica national team.

 Club career

 Saprissa

 Born in Siquirres, Costa Rica, Alvarado started his academy career at Santos de Guápiles before moving to Saprissa.
 Alvarado made his Saprissa debut, in a 3–1 win over Municipal Liberia on 29 November 2009.
 With his move to AZ Alkmaar finalised and expected to move in the summer, Alvarado made four appearances for the club and helped the club win the league.

 AZ Alkmaar

 Alvarado during his time at AZ in 2011.

 In December 2009, AZ Alkmaar signed the Costa Rican goalkeeper from Deportivo Saprissa, the youngster moved to the Netherlands in July 2010.
 The move was later confirmed when Alvarado signed a five-year contract with the club, keeping him until 2015.

 Following his signing for AZ, Alvarado remained a backup goalkeeper for AZ behind Joey Didulica and Sergio Romero.
 But after Romeo's injury from his international duty, Alvarado made his AZ debut on 12 February 2011 against PSV Eindhoven, where it turned out to be disastrous when he conceded four goals, in a 4–0 loss.
 After the match, Alvarado said, quoting: "Only Superman could have saved me."
 From that on, Alvarado continued to be the first choice goalkeeper temporary, where he made six appearances for the club in the 2010–11 season, including a clean-sheet in a match against Heerenveen on 19 February 2011.
 Alvarado also find himself left out the squad against Feyenoord when he returned late to Netherlands from Costa Rica.